jeremywen/SEQ-Euclid/README.md

 # My Fork

-* Colors fixed for color blind people and people that can't stand the bright red.
+* Colors fixed for color blind people and others bothered by the bright red.
 * Has a `Makefile`
 * fixed the sample rate change issue.